gsvic/fmriFlow/README.md

 # fmriFlow
-fMRI Data Analysis Workflows with Apache Spark and Thunder
+fMRI Data Analysis Workflows with Apache Spark and Thunder.

 ## User Guide
 In this section we discuss in detail how to install and run an fmriFlow application step-by-step.